 6. Is new business waning?

 If the company is not winning new business and growing at expected levels, chances are it is out of touch with the market.
-Reasons are typically high prices, unresponsive proposals, giving more than is required, etc.
+Reasons are typically tied to an effective offer and communication.

 Solution: Commit to winning new business, identify targets early and tailor specifications whenever possible.
 Keep a close eye on the evolving market and customer needs.
 Bid to win, but manage for profit and growth.

 Determining and clearly differentiating would be a good place to start, if this is due to poor market conditions or poor service from you.

 Solution: Should the cause be poor service: manage customer relationships carefully and in accordance with the changing customer needs.
 Give specific responsibility and autonomy for nurturing customer relationships at all levels of management.